Use Hive with Hadoop on HDInsight

-Hive understands how to work with structured/semi-structured documents, such as text files where the fields are delimited by a specific characters.
-Hive also supports custom serializer/deserializers (SerDe) for complex, or irregularly structured data.
+Hive understands how to work with structured and semi-structured documents, such as text files where the fields are delimited by specific characters.
+Hive also supports custom serializer/deserializers (SerDe) for complex or irregularly structured data.
 For more information, see How to use a custom JSON SerDe with HDInsight.

 About the sample data

-This example uses a log4j sample file, which is stored at /example/data/sample.log under your blob storage container.
+This example uses a log4j sample file, which is stored at /example/data/sample.log in your blob storage container.
 Each log inside the file consists of a line of fields that contains a

 2012-02-03 20:26:41 SampleClass3 [ERROR] verbose detail for id 1527353937

-In the example above, the log level is ERROR.
+In the previous example, the log level is ERROR.

 The sample data is stored in Azure Blob storage, which HDInsight uses as the default file system.
-HDInsight can access files stored in blob storage using the wasb prefix.
+HDInsight can access files stored in blobs by using the wasb prefix.
 For example, to access the sample.log file, you would use the following syntax:

-Since WASB is the default storage for HDInsight, you can also access the file using /example/data/sample.log from HiveQL.
+Because WASB is the default storage for HDInsight, you can also access the file by using /example/data/sample.log from HiveQL.

-The above syntax, wasb:///, is used to access files stored on the default storage container for your HDInsight cluster.
-If you specified additional storage accounts when you provisioned your cluster, and want to access files stored on these accounts, you can access the data by specifying the container name and storage account address.
-For example, wasb://email@example.com/example/data/sample.log.
+The syntax, wasb:///, is used to access files stored in the default storage container for your HDInsight cluster.
+If you specified additional storage accounts when you provisioned your cluster, and you want to access files stored in these accounts, you can access the data by specifying the container name and storage account address, for example, wasb://firstname.lastname@example.org/example/data/sample.log.

 About the sample job

-The following HiveQL statements will be used to project columns onto delimited data stored in the wasb:///example/data directory.
+The following HiveQL statements will project columns onto delimited data that is stored in the wasb:///example/data directory: